TheoVerhelst/TheOS/README.md

 # TheOS

-TheOS is an operating system written is C++ for learning purposes, forked from BermudOS.
+TheOS is an operating system written in C++ for learning purposes, forked from BermudOS.

 # Why ?